sonictk/MARI-Extension-Pack/Script_docs/Documentation/readme_CustomSurfaceNormal.txt

 # History:
 # - 04/15/13	1.0 Release
 # - 11/15/13	1.1 Release for Mari 2.5, modified for consistency with DT3D Function Lib
-# - 12/14/13	Release for Mari 2.5 with final python and folder structure
+# - 12/14/13	Release for Mari 2.5 with python structure
+# - 02/08/13	Release with new Autoloader Structure

 Credits: ============================================================================